NATO pulls some troops out of Iraq amid Soleimani flare-up | DW | 07.01.2020

 Tensions in the region skyrocketed following the death of top Iranian general Qassem Soleimani, who was killed in a US airstrike on Friday in Baghdad.

+NATO already suspended its training operation of Iraqi troops in the aftermath of the strike.
+Since 2018, the defense alliance has been carrying out a non-combat mission in Iraq to train local forces to fight against the militant Islamic State (IS) group.

-NATO has been taking part in a mission to train Iraqi soldiers since the beginning of 2017, with an estimated 500 trainers, advisers and support staff.
-Their military and civilian personnel includes staff from the alliance's 29 member states as well as non-NATO partner countries.
+Around 500 trainers, advisers and support staff have been taking part in the mission, which includes military and civilian personnel from the alliance's 29 member states as well as non-NATO partner countries.

 German military reduces troops